Lively: Committed to Audiology

 As a result of considerable tele-audiology research in recent years (Swanepoel et al, 2010; Krumm, 2016), remote hearing assessment and hearing aid fitting is now recognized as an evidence-based approach for providing hearing services to more people who need them.
 For proof of this positive change in professional opinion, you might want to read two editorials in the Journal of the American Academy of Audiology - one in the June 2016 issue entitled "Perceptions of Internet Delivery of Hearing aids (Jacobson, 2016) and the other, published in February 2017 entitled "Build a better assessment and patients will beat a path to your clinic (McCaslin, 2017).

 Yes.
 Audiologists were involved from the outset in the development of the Lively approach for hearing assessment and hearing aid fitting.
 These leaders in the profession still provide expert advice on the entire process.
-In addition, full-time audiologists are in close and constant contact with people who turn to Lively as an option for amplification, beginning with initial questions about Lively and the initial online hearing assessment to the hearing aid fitting and throughout long-term follow up.
+In addition, our licensed audiologists and hearing aid dispensers are in close contact with people who choose Lively for their hearing aid needs, beginning with initial questions about Lively and the initial online hearing assessment to the hearing aid fitting and throughout long-term follow up.

-That's a reasonable question because as audiologists we typically perform an inspection of the patient's external ear canals before beginning hearing assessment.
-Perhaps someday technology will be available for self-examination or online directed examination of the external ear canals.
+We understand the question because in-person audiologists and hearing aid dispensers typically perform an inspection of the patient's external ear canals before beginning hearing assessment.
+Perhaps someday technology will be readily available for adequate self-examination or online directed examination of the external ear canals.
 Until then, Lively takes several steps to address the issue of ear canal status.
 Prospective Lively users are specifically asked about past problems with excessive cerumen.
 Persons with such a history are encouraged to seek medical consultation.
-In addition, prospective Lively users complete the Consumer Ear Disease Risk Assessment, or CEDRA.
+In addition, Lively customers are directed to complete the Consumer Ear Disease Risk Assessment, or CEDRA.
 The National Institutes of Health funded research on this validated 15-item consumer questionnaire to detect disease risk before a person purchases hearing aids.
 You can access CEDRA on the Lively website.

 It's appropriate to also point out here that within the past few years we've witnessed a trend toward relaxation of Federal requirements for a medical examination prior to the purchase of hearing aids.
-The proposed Over-the-Counter Hearing Act of 2017 is one example.
+The Over-the-Counter Hearing Aid Act of 2017 (see Section 709) is one example (implementing FDA regulations under it are still pending), as is the FDA's decision in December 2016 not to enforce the requirement that prospective hearing aid purchasers 18 and over first undergo or waive a medical evaluation.

-No. Children or anyone under the age of 18 years should seek hearing health care directly from a licensed audiologist.
-Lively is for adults who are concerned about their hearing, and who are motivated to look into the possibility of amplification to improve their communication abilities.
+No. Children or anyone under the age of 18 years should seek hearing health care directly from a licensed audiologist or other qualified provider.
+Lively is for adults with hearing loss only.

 We can anticipate that in a small proportion of adults hearing loss is a symptom of a disease requiring medical evaluation and possible treatment.
-Scores on the CEDRA will identify those patients.
+Results of the online hearing test, responses on the CEDRA evaluation and interactions with our professional hearing specialists will usually identify those patients.
 Someone who contacts Lively and reports problems such as sudden onset hearing loss, a unilateral hearing loss, or a progressive hearing loss are advised to seek medical attention.
 However, according to published research (Zapala et al, 2010), the majority of older adults with hearing impairment do not need medical services.
 Direct access for hearing problems poses little risk in this population.

 Yes.
-Research from around the world confirms that pure tone hearing screening and assessment conducted online, or even with a smart phone, yields results comparable to the conventional hearing assessment conducted by an audiologist with the patient in a sound-treated room (Whitton et al. Validation of a self-administered audiometry application: An equivalence study.
+Research from around the world confirms that pure tone hearing screening and assessment conducted online, or even with a smart phone, yields results comparable to the conventional hearing assessment conducted by a hearing professional with the patient in a sound-treated room (Whitton et al. Validation of a self-administered audiometry application: An equivalence study.
 Laryngoscope, 126 (10), 2382-2388, 2016).
-You'll find on this Lively website links to some of the papers reporting data in support of online hearing testing.
-You can find many more with a PubMed literature search at www.nlm.nih.gov.
-In fact, there are also plenty of papers validating online assessment of speech perception in quiet and noise.
+You can find more information with a PubMed literature search at www.nlm.nih.gov.
+In fact, there is considerable research validating remote assessment of speech perception in quiet and noise (e.g., de Graaffe et al. 2018; Paplialonga et al. 2020).

 As we mentioned in the response to previous questions, strategies for hearing assessment and rehabilitation of hearing loss are rapidly changing.
-Tele-audiology is now a reality for hearing health care.
-Almost anything an audiologist does in a traditional clinical setting can now be done just as well remotely using technology and techniques involved in tele-audiology.
-Outcome research within the past decade confirms that audiology services delivered via tele-audiology produce patient benefit equivalent to what we would expect for traditional face-to-face clinical services that are consistent with best practices.
+Tele-services are now a reality for much of hearing health care.
+Many hearing aid-related services a professional can perform in a traditional clinical setting can now be done just as well remotely using the kind of technology and techniques used by Lively.
+Outcome research within the past decade confirms that hearing aid services delivered via technologically remote means can produce patient benefit equivalent to what we would expect for traditional face-to-face clinical services that are consistent with best practices.

-As noted above, we schedule regular and frequent face-to-face follow-up appointments after the hearing aid fitting.
-This allows us to identify any problems requiring additional instruction, counseling and/or program modifications which we can implement remotely.
+As noted above, we schedule a series of face-to-face follow-up appointments after the hearing aid fitting, and clients have the ability to schedule further follow-ups with their included 3 years of hearing care.
+This allows us to identify problems requiring additional instruction, counseling and/or program modifications which we can implement remotely.
 Our protocol includes the use of the COSI to identify client-specific problems, establish client-specific goals and measure client-perceived outcomes.

-Actually, the Lively model expands and extends audiology services to more patients.
-It's important to reiterate that audiologists are involved in each step of the Lively process.
+Actually, the Lively model expands and extends professional services to more patients, and reinforces Lively's belief that the involvement of a qualified professional is critical to getting the best benefit, value, and performance from hearing aids.
+It's important to reiterate that licensed hearing professionals are involved in each step of the Lively care process.
 People with hearing loss and difficulties with communication now have different options for seeking hearing health care.
-These people value convenience and cost-effectiveness as they attempt to find a solution to their communication problems.
+These people value, and in many cases require, convenience, access, and cost-effectiveness as they attempt to find a solution to their communication problems.
 The increased public interest in OTC products is evidence for this trend.
-Lively offers an attractive audiology-focused option for adults who have hearing loss and who have decided it's time to do something about it.
+Lively offers an attractive professionally-focused option for adults who have hearing loss and who have decided it's time to do something about it or aren't well-served by a process requiring numerous in-person visits.